vmware/cloud-provider-for-cloud-director/README.md

 This `ClusterAdminUser` needs to be created from a `ClusterAdminRole` with the following additional rights:

 1. NETWORKING => Edge Gateway
       1. View Gateway
 2. NETWORKING => Edge Gateway Services =>
       1. NAT Configure (adds NAT View)
       2. Load Balancer Configure (adds LoadBalancer View)
 3. Access Control => User =>
       1. Manage user's own API TOKEN
-For CPI 1.6.0+, if Ip Spaces support is desired
-4. NETWORKING => IP Spaces =>
+4. NETWORKING => IP Spaces => [^1]
       1. Allocate Ip Spaces
       2. Manage Ip Spaces
       3. View Ip Spaces
+[^1]:  Right required only for CPI 1.6.0+, if Ip Spaces support is desired

 The `Access Control` right is needed in order to generate refresh tokens for the `ClusterAdminUser`.